The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 35. Sky Lanterns

-A great outdoor wedding spectacle is allowing guests to send a few (eco-friendly and biodegradable) paper sky lanterns off into the night.
+A great outdoor wedding spectacle is allowing guests to send a few (eco-friendly and biodegradable) No products found. off into the night.
 Don’t forget to make a wish!

 Take a bit of the stress out of planning your outdoor wedding and consider renting a few items.